 What does an Addiction Counselor in Wyoming do?
 What is Their Job Role?

 If your goal is to become a substance abuse counselor in Wyoming you've made an excellent choice.
-Due to the growing opiate crisis, changes in the judicial treatment of drug offenders, and other factors the Bureau of Labor Statistics (BLS) reports job openings for counselors in Wyoming are projected to grow by 18 percent in the next decade.
-In addition, substance abuse counselors in the state enjoy a median annual income of $56,560, which is over $13,000 higher than the national average.
-Couple with the low cost of living in Wyoming you can expect to make an excellent living in a job field you love.
+Due to the growing opiate crisis, changes in the judicial treatment of drug offenders, and other factors the Bureau of Labor Statistics (BLS) reports job openings for substance abuse counselors in Wyoming are projected to grow by 18 percent in the next decade.
+In addition, a Wyoming substance abuse counselor may enjoy a median annual income of $56,560, which is over $13,000 higher than the national counseling substance abuse average.
+Couple with the low cost of living in Wyoming you can expect to make an excellent living as a substance abuse counselor in Wyoming.

 Once you meet the educational and supervised clinical training criteria for the certification you're earning you will apply to the WMHPLB and take the exam required for your level.
 Your supervised training must meet state guidelines in order to be accepted for licensure.